How to work with me

 I’m excited you’ve made it here.
 Thank you for taking this step to help yourself grow and get more of what you’re wanting from life.

-First, I’ll answer some of the most common questions you might have, then I’ll explain several different ways you can work with me.
+Below, I’ll answer some of the most common questions you might have; then, I’ll explain several different ways you can work with me.

 How can I work with you?
 How much do you charge?